mcmagi/ultima-exodus/doc/u3notes/README.txt

     me with the Midpak drivers and b) helping me to get them working properly.

-    Thanks also to Wiltshire Dragon for his beautiful VGA tileset from the Ultima IV Upgrade, without which I would have to go scouring the 'net for graphic artists willing to do this.
+    Thanks also to Wiltshire Dragon (Joshua Steele) for his beautiful VGA tileset from the Ultima IV Upgrade, without which I would have to go scouring the 'net for graphic artists willing to do this.

-    Thanks to NewRisingSun for posting Composite CGA screenshots to MobyGames, inspiring me to return to the U3 Upgrade and write a Composite CGA simulator.
+    Thanks to NewRisingSun for posting Composite CGA screenshots to MobyGames, inspiring me to return to the U3 Upgrade and write a Composite CGA simulator with v3.0.

     Thanks to nakedbaby on GOG.com for asking about the status of v3.1, prompting me to focus on getting this release out finally.

+    Thanks to Feeding Dragon (Joe Bunt) for calling out the problem with sound effects on newer systems, thus paving the way for v3.2.

     Thanks to the Ultima Dragons of rgcud and Facebook for, well, just being the outspoken group that they are.